During the tenancy

 Who can occupy the property

-Landlords have a legal obligation to ensure that every adult occupant over the age of 18 has the right to rent a property in England.
-We conduct initial Right to Rent checks before the tenancy starts and will contact you if there is any need for future checks, depending on your nationality and your Visa.
+Landlords have a legal obligation to ensure that every adult occupant aged 18 or over has the right to rent property in England.
+Right to Rent checks are carried out before the tenancy starts, and follow-up checks may be required in certain circumstances depending on your immigration status.

-You may not transfer your tenancy to another person and it is very important that guests over the age of 18 who are not on the tenancy agreement are not permitted to occupy the property.
-If one of the named tenants wishes to leave, regardless of whether they are to be replaced, please contact us immediately so we can discuss this with your landlord and make the necessary arrangements.
+You must not assign or transfer your tenancy to another person without the landlord’s consent, and only those named in the tenancy agreement are permitted to occupy the property.
+If a named tenant wishes to leave, regardless of whether they are to be replaced, you should contact your landlord or letting agent as soon as possible so that appropriate arrangements can be made.

 Maintaining the property